 From class projects and case competitions to research and venture opportunities, teamwork is intrinsic to the Wharton experience.
-Jeriann met Candid Beauty co-founder Coco Wang through a case competition in which the two realized they make a great team.
-As friends, roommates, and business partners, the Candid Beauty co-founders are navigating entrepreneurship resources and programs on campus and in Philadelphia.
-One such opportunity is Weiss Tech House’s student-run accelerator Weisslabs, which connects Jeriann and Coco to resources and student and faculty mentors.
-Weisslabs also sponsors weekly speaker events that encourage student entrepreneurs to learn from industry experts.
-The Penn Wharton Innovation Fund also provided funding for Candid Beauty, allowing Jeriann and Coco to implement and launch their industry-disrupting vision in Spring 2019.
+Jeriann met the Candid Beauty co-founder, Coco Wang, met through a case competition.
+As friends, roommates, and business partners, the Candid Beauty co-founders navigated entrepreneurship resources and programs on campus and in Philadelphia.
+One such opportunity was Weiss Tech House’s student-run accelerator Weisslabs, which connected Jeriann and Coco to resources, students, and faculty mentors.
+Weisslabs also sponsored weekly speaker events that encouraged student entrepreneurs to learn from industry experts.
+The Penn Wharton Innovation Fund also provided funding for Candid Beauty, which allowed Jeriann and Coco to implement and launch their industry-disrupting vision in Spring 2019.

-Jeriann is the Chief Operating Officer (COO) of the Student Federal Credit Union (SFCU), a student-run financial institution solely for the University of Pennsylvania community and committed to competitive banking services and products.
-The SFCU, a fully-functioning bank, has a wide reach with over 1,000 members.
-As COO, Jeriann strengthens her leadership and communications skills while overseeing SFCU’s external operations.
-Day to day, she manages SCFU representatives and ensures that clients receive high quality service for all their needs.
-Reflecting on larger initiatives, Jeriann is particularly proud of her contributions to SFCU’s first money market account launch.
-Jeriann researched the feasibility of this operation and made sure all subsequent accounts were correctly opened.
+Jeriann was the Chief Operating Officer (COO) of the Student Federal Credit Union (SFCU), a student-run financial institution solely for the University of Pennsylvania community and committed to competitive banking services and products.
+As COO, Jeriann strengthened her leadership and communication skills while overseeing SFCU’s external operations.
+Day to day, she managed SCFU representatives and ensured that clients received high-quality service for all their needs.
+Reflecting on larger initiatives, Jeriann was particularly proud of her contributions to SFCU’s first money market account launch.
+Jeriann researched the feasibility of the operation and made sure all subsequent accounts were correctly opened.

-Jeriann also sits on the executive board for Bell Senior Society, which is a group that recognizes leaders in entrepreneurship and technology.
-Additionally, Jeriann enjoys the role of teaching assistant for Negotiations and Conflict Resolution (MGMT 291).
+Jeriann also sat on the executive board for Bell Senior Society, which is a group that recognizes leaders in entrepreneurship and technology.
+Additionally, Jeriann enjoyed the role of teaching assistant for Negotiations and Conflict Resolution (MGMT 291).

-Jeriann shares her start-up experience with Philadelphia students as a teacher with the Financial Literacy Community Project (FLCP).
+Jeriann shared her start-up experience with Philadelphia students as a teacher with the Financial Literacy Community Project (FLCP).
 As a student-led organization with support provided by the Management Department, FLCP teachers design and implement lessons that increase their students’ understanding of business concepts and ventures.
-Jeriann and a small group of peers work at Dobbins High School.
-Their informative and interactive classes incorporate lessons on entrepreneurship, small group discussions, and student-driven long-term projects.
-Throughout the semester, students have been developing their own venture concepts.
-Later this spring, Jeriann’s students will pitch their ideas to a larger audience for the opportunity to win funding for their business plans.
+Jeriann and a small group of peers worked at Dobbins High School.
+Their informative and interactive classes incorporated lessons on entrepreneurship, small group discussions, and student-driven long-term projects.
+Throughout that semester, students developed their own venture concepts.
+Later that year, Jeriann’s students pitched their ideas to a larger audience for the opportunity to win funding for their business plans.